Frequently asked questions (FAQs)

 How are efficient distribution and permanent archiving and accessibility of ESurf articles achieved by the publisher Copernicus Publications?

-ESurf and its discussion forum are accessible online and free of charge.
-Copernicus Publications makes sure that the open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.
+ESurf is accessible online and free of charge.
+Copernicus Publications makes sure that the final journal articles of ESurf as well as related preprints on EGUsphere are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-How does ESurf ensure the quality of its manuscripts in discussion?
+How does ESurf ensure the quality of related preprints?

-What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in ESurf?
-Can the manuscript be removed from ESurfD?
+What happens if a manuscript that has been posted as an EGUsphere preprint is not accepted for publication as a final paper in ESurf?
+Can the preprint be removed?

 For further information, please see the EGU Position Statement.